The Best Homemade Red Wine Pasta Sauce

 If you would like, you can also use fresh tomatoes.
 You’ll need between 6-7 cups of fresh diced tomatoes.

 Please note we do not add tomato paste to this dish, because the tomato mixture will thicken as it simmers.
+If the sauce gets too thick for your taste, just add a splash of pasta water or a pat of butter and stir!
+Repeat until it’s the right texture for YOU.

-Red Wine Pasta Sauce Storage
+Storing Leftover Red Wine Pasta Sauce

+My red wine pasta sauce will store in an airtight container in your refrigerator for up to 5 days.
 Also, this sauce freezes beautifully!
 Make sure to leave a bit of room in the container, as it will expand when it freezes.

 It can keep in the freezer for up to 6 months.
 I love to make a double batch in a large pot, and freeze the extra sauce so you I have sauce for a quick weeknight meal.